qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

--- title: Thinking In Elixir (1) : Pattern Matching
+-- title: Thinking In Elixir (1): Pattern Matching
 -- tags: Elixir, pattern matching

 Most developers have previous programming experiences before using Elixir.
 Some come to Elixir land from an OOP land.
-In such cases, a shift of programming model is required to master programming in Elixir.
-In this post, I'm gonna show some common patterns than can help new developers master their Elixir skills.
+In such cases, a shift of programming models is required to master programming in Elixir.
+In this post, I'm gonna show some common patterns that can help new developers master their Elixir skills.

-Pattern matching is probably new to many who came from the land of OOP world.
-Elixir does have `if`, `unless`, `else` and `cond` which allows you do a traditional way of controling.
+Pattern matching is probably new to many who came from the land of the OOP world.
+Elixir does have `if`, `unless`, `else`, and `cond` which allows you to do a traditional way of controlling.
 But in most cases, pattern matching is a better choice if possible.

 ### Pattern matching makes your code expressive.

-When you describes the requirement with pattern matching, you've almost finished developing the requirement.
+When you describe the requirement with pattern matching, you've almost finished programming.
 Let's take an example.

 ![family demand](/post-images/family-demand.png)

 For example, your partner asks you to buy something from the market on your way home:

 > If you come home early today, please buy some fruits and vegetables from the market.
 I need *a bag of potatoes*.
-Also buy *some apples* and *grapes* if you see them.
+Also, buy *some apples* and *grapes* if you see them.

 ```elixir
 def what_to_buy(now, demands, item_seen) do